 We continue to add both crews and locomotives to support volumes across all commodities and are confident that with the weather on our side, service and network fluidity will continue to improve.
 We also urge the senate and government to move forward on Bill C-49 and bring some further certainty to the supply chain moving forward.

 In closing, rest assured: all hands are on deck at CP as we work to meet the needs of our customers and the North American economy.
 Provided all critical parties to the grain supply chain do their part, we remain confident that at the end of the crop-year, CP's performance will be strong and we hope it will be highlighted for what it is.

-If you have any questions, concerns or even just a story of a recent success with our business, feel free to drop me a note at
+If you have any questions or concerns, feel free to contact me at firstname.lastname@example.org.

 Murray Hamilton Assistant Vice-President, Sales and Marketing, Grain